zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 Asking for Help
 ***************

-You can ask for help on a mailing list or on Slack.
+You can ask for help on a mailing list or on Discord.
 Please send bug reports and feature requests to GitHub.

 * **Mailing Lists**: users@lists.zephyrproject.org is usually the right list to ask for help. `Search archives and sign up here`_.
-* **Slack**: Zephyr's workspace is https://zephyrproject.slack.com; you can register with this `Slack invite`_.
+* **Discord**: You can join with this `Discord invite`_.
 * **GitHub**: Use `GitHub issues`_ for bugs and feature requests.

 How to Ask